Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 1. Open Game Settings by clicking on the Settings Icon either from the Top Right corner of the Box Art Image or from the Games Detail page.
 2. A popup will appear, where you can select/paste/drop an image or paste a URL for different box art or background image.
-3. Additionally, there will be a RAWG Integration tag with a search box for the RAWG database, allowing you to remap the game to the correct game.
+3. Additionally, there is an Edit Metadata Tab with a search box for each provider, allowing you to remap the game to the correct provider game.

 Please note that any changes made will affect all users on the server.